Chirag5128/Gamify_TechFest2024/README.md

 # TechFest-2024: Gamify

+## Disclaimer: Pacman game code has been scrapped for use in competition due to bugs with registering inputs.
+Please use https://freepacman.org/ to test your gesture controls!
 This repository contains the sample python code for using OpenCV to create gesture based controls along with Pacman game code.